EddyLuten/bhreia.com/docs/index.md

 ## World Map

 To get a copy of the full world map, [**click here**](assets/images/world-map-full.png).
-Please note that this map is a work in progress and will likely change over time.
+Please note that this map is a continual work in progress and will change over time.
 For maps of individual regions or countries, see their respective pages.

+## DM Specific Content

+Beware of content explicitly marked with: a **DM** prefix, a lock icon 🔐, a blurred out page, or a collapsible section.
+Some page titles are also scrambled since they can potentially spoil the story.
+Above the navigation is a button that allows you to undo this.

+??? danger "DM: An example"
+    Reading information in these sections will 100% spoil your game.

+These pages are meant for the DM only and intended for them to reveal at their discretion.

 ## Contributing